dfsp-spirit/NeuroFormats.jl/README.md

 using NeuroFormats
 using GLMakie

-# I assume you have an MRI scan preprocessed with FreeSurfer in this dir:
+# This uses the demo MRI data that comes with NeuroFormats, feel free to use your own FreeSurfer data.
-fs_subject_dir = joinpath(homedir(), "data/study1/subject1/")
+fs_subject_dir = joinpath(tdd(), "subjects_dir/subject1/")

 surf = read_surf(joinpath(fs_subject_dir, "surf/lh.white")) # The brain mesh.

-# An Array{Float32, 1} with your cortical thickness data.
+# An Array{Float32, 1} with your cortical thickness data:
 curv = read_curv(joinpath(fs_subject_dir, "surf/lh.thickness"))

 vertices = surf.mesh.vertices